Growing Resilience to Floods, Fire, and Drought

 Didi Pershouse

-Didi’s teaching style is specifically geared toward creating long-term working groups of diverse people with common aims: clean water and abundant food for all of life; healthy, safe, and resilient communities; thriving ecosystems and economies; and purposeful lives.
+Didi Pershouse is well known as an innovative international educator both in-person and online.
+Her teaching style is specifically designed toward creating long-term working groups of diverse people with common aims: clean water and abundant food for all of life; healthy, safe, and resilient communities; thriving ecosystems and economies; and purposeful lives.
+Her facilitator’s manual Understanding Soil Health and Watershed Function is in use in over 100 countries.

 FAQs